mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 On the last lap, with just over a kilometre to go, Carina is at the _Rowing Club_ waiting for me to saunter by.
 She has ridden there on her gravel bike and greets me with a smile and a kiss.
-Mitch continues to get his finish line; I hang back for a bit and make plans with Carina for the rest of the day.
+Mitch continues on to get his finish line; I hang back for a bit and make plans with Carina for the rest of our day.

-I run a strong final kilometre to the finish.
-I think I have set myself up for a good week of training.
+9&frac12; weeks ago, it was the final kilometre of a training run that left me frustratingly hobbled with a bum wheel.

+Today, from _Eagle Beach_ to the _Red Carpet_,
+**I finished that run.**

 ![Strong final kilometre at the end of a LONG WALK](/assets/jpg/IMG_1891-550x550.jpeg RUN: 3:12:39&ast;)
 ## FINAL THOUGHTS